tessgi/TessGiWebsite/content/pages/observing/faq.md

 after the event.
 The impact to science of such a potential delay must be addressed in proposals requesting ToO observations.
 These proposals are submitted during the regular cycle and are eligible for funding.

-Additionally, about 10% of the GI targets will be reserved for rapid turn-around, Director's Discretionary Time (DDT).
+Additionally, a fraction of the GI targets will be reserved for rapid turn-around, Director's Discretionary Time (DDT).
 If your target can't wait for the next GI proposal cycle, then DDT is the route for you.

 #### **Will there be any proprietary time period for GI targets?**